 When you jump into a relationship without being friends first, all types of issues and challenges may occur.
 You begin to expect more from the person and sometimes set unrealistic expectations.

-By putting friendship before a relationship, you can easily decide whether they are the perfect one to date or not as there will be no pretense and more open space to talk about things that matter.
+By trying to build a friendship before a relationship, you can easily decide whether they are the perfect one to date or not, as there will be no pretense and more open space to talk about things that matter.

 Friends first, then lovers

-Your prospective partner can relax in knowing that they can be themselves, and not worry about if you’re going to ask about a relationship.
+Your prospective partner can relax knowing they can be themselves and not worry about if you’re going to ask about a relationship.

-Developing a bond of friendship before a relationship may be better than just letting attraction get the better of you and discovering later that you can’t even be good friends.
+Developing a bond and building a friendship before a relationship may be better than just letting attraction get the better of you and discovering later that you can’t even be good friends.

-Being friends before dating is never a bad idea as it means that there is nothing superficial about the relationship.
-In fact, the chances of having a successful relationship also go up if you are a friend first.
+Being friends before dating is never a bad idea, as it means that there is nothing superficial about the relationship.
+In fact, the chances of having a successful relationship also increase if you are a friend first.

-Well, it all depends on what your initial chemistry is like and how it develops as you get to know each other.
-For some, the transition from friends to lovers happens within months while others may take years.
+Well, it all depends on your initial chemistry and how it develops as you get to know each other.
+For some, the transition from friends to lovers happens within months, while others may take years.

-So, the next time they ask you to just be friends, consider saying okay, and remember that this is an opportunity for you to get to know them without being emotionally tied.
+So, the next time they ask about becoming friends before dating, consider saying okay and remember that this is an opportunity for you to get to know them without being emotionally tied.
 It’s not the end of the world to put friendship before the relationship.

 Though it’s not what you want or expect, there’s nothing wrong with being their friend and accepting that this is what they want.
 Many times, being friends is the best option.